EvvGC/Firmware/README.md

 20130711 - updated the CMSIS library to the latest version from ARM (3.2)
-           updated setup/.cproject.orig, confirmed build 20130712 - updated with latest sources from evvaldis, builds ok, still untested
+           updated setup/.cproject.orig, confirmed build 20130712 - updated with latest sources from evvaldis, builds ok, still untested 20130712 - added the original sources for 0.3b and 0.3e (latest as of this date)